 a tender tale of love lost and love found; a tale of healing and growing.
 It will touch your emotions as you hope for a happy ending for these two even as your heart goes out to a secondary character.
 Poacher’s Fall is a perfect read for curling up in your reading chair – 4 stars, Elise, SensualReads.com

-But the worst danger comes from much nearer home.
-An old flame of Danny’s is discovered in incriminating circumstances, forcing the lovers to keep their distance for fear of being tarred with the same brush.
+But the worst danger comes from much nearer home, where the indiscretions of Danny’s ex threaten to expose the lovers.
 Meanwhile, Danny’s younger brother, Toby, has grown to resent the connection between his brother and the lord of the manor.
-Danny wants to do the right thing—but that could divide the lovers forever.
+To do his duty by his family, Danny might have to leave his lover forever.

 J.L.
 Merrow has written another wonderful historical that continues the love story of Danny and Philip… they might have crossed wires, but their love holds strong even when they think their hearts are being ripped out.
 The settings in this book are good with rich descriptions and the storyline fits brilliantly with the timeline…This is a wonderful story where you can feel the fears, hopes and dreams of two men in love in a time when just being male wasn’t their only obstacle. – 4 hearts, Pixie, MM Good Book Reviews